toohoo/mypath/README.md

 ## prerequisites
 * installed Perl with executable in PATH
-* necessary files reside in `d:\temp` - otherwise change programming
+* necessary files reside in `d:\temp` - otherwise change programming - put all files there.
 * directory `d:\temp` is already in PATH

 ## usage